 North of Swakopmund is another national park: The Skeleton Coast.
 If you’re in Swakopmund already it’s worth it to continue driving north at least for a few hours to see the Skeleton Coast.
 One day would be enough for a mini road trip along this stunning coastal strip.

 The area’s name is inspired by the many stranded ships here for over centuries.
 If any sailor would survive, he would soon die in the remote desert landscape.
-One of the highlights of the drive are those old shipwrecks.
+One of the highlights of the drive is those old shipwrecks.
 As they slowly decay in the desert, they are disappearing.

 Be forewarned, There are no services available so it’s important that you are self-sufficient if you travel on the Skeleton Coast.
 That means a 4×4 vehicle, enough gasoline for your trip, food, water, and you should know how to change a tire.